ozone-his/ozone-docker-compose/README.md

 | SENAITE           | http://172.17.0.1:8081/senaite | admin    | admin    |
 | Odoo              | http://172.17.0.1:8069         | admin    | admin    |
 | Superset          | http://172.17.0.1:8088         | admin    | password |

+## 3. Analytics in Ozone FOSS
+One of the biggest differences between Ozone FOSS and Ozone Pro lies in that Ozone FOSS does **not** stream data in real-time to its BI tool, Superset.
+There is a number of manual steps required to refresh analytics data in Ozone FOSS, please follow [this](readme/analytics.md) guide to know more.

 ## 4. Find us
 [Slack](https://openmrs.slack.com/archives/C02PYQD5D0A) - [Forum](https://talk.openmrs.org/c/software/ozone-his) - [Website](http://ozone-his.com)